 - Understand the branches structure

-- Understand the implementation cycle.
+- Understand the feature implementation cycle.

 - Be able to work with us in a team, ask for help, and do a peer review.

 We use a pull request based workflow, which means that we create pull requests for every piece of code we add to our code base.
 This can be features, bugs or overhaul refactorings.
 The benefit of this approach is that all code changes are isolated, easy to detect and manipulate in git history and visible to others.
+After that code has been tested in isolation we merge it into the main branch.
+Where people start branching of and start building new pull requests.

 The branch master is always stable and tested.
 It should be able to deploy it at any time on any server without breaking the product.
 Therefore we develop our features in so called feature branch.
 You can push to your feature branch as often as possible, but only merge when the feature is done and testing done.